bool64/cache/README.md

 expired more than 24h ago (configurable with `DeleteExpiredAfter`) are removed.

-Additionally, there are `HeapInUseSoftLimit` and `CountSoftLimit` to trigger eviction of 10% (configurable with `EvictFraction`) oldest entries if count of items or application heap in use exceeds the limit.
+Additionally, there are `HeapInUseSoftLimit` and `CountSoftLimit` to trigger eviction of 10% (configurable with `EvictFraction`) entries if count of items or application heap in use exceeds the limit.
 Limit check and optional eviction are triggered right after expired items check (in the same background job).

+`EvictionStrategy` defines which entries would be evicted, by default `EvictMostExpired` is used.
+It selects entries with the longest expiration overdue or those that are soonest to expire.

+Alternatively `EvictLeastRecentlyUsed` (LRU) and `EvictLeastFrequentlyUsed` (LFU) can be used at cost of minor performance impact (for updating counters on each cache serve).

+Keep in mind that eviction happens in response to soft limits that are checked periodically, so dataset may stay above eviction threshold, especially if `EvictFraction` combined with `DeleteExpiredJobInterval` are lower than speed of growth.

 ### Batch Operations